brunobg/webdevbook/docs/backend/models.md

 Some attention may be required for arrays.
 LighthousePHP and Modelarium handle arrays for relationships, automatically generating the correct one-to-many or many-to-many code for you.
 You need to take more care when declaring arrays of basic types, since you'll have to so some sort of manipulation on the data coming from a relational database.

-## Using models
+## Designing models

-TODO
+Models should be independent, self-contained sets of information that are useful.
+Very large models are complicated to deal with, error-prone and easier to break.
+Databases may also not handle tables with a very large number of columns as well as smaller ones.
+In general entries are stored contiguously and it's faster to read smaller entries, but this has changed a bit with move to SSD and newer DB engines.
+Nevertheless it's still a good rule of thumb both in regards to organization and performance.

+Try to be as specific in your fields as possible.
+If you are using only integers, don't declare the type as a string.
+Databases are limited in their type system, and PHP (as well as JS, and even Python; interpreted languages usually are weakly typed) can also handle data automatically converting it when necessary.
+Input should never be trusted, and your code will also have bugs.
+If you design your models so that fields are validated you'll avoid a number of bugs and security problems.
+Ideally you should use a strong(er) type system.
+Even if not supported as primitives in your language, you can use libraries that ensure that data matches a type.

+There's a powerful difference between checking data and checking types.
+If you check data you only guarantee that field in that particular point to match your validation rules; if you use types you have a unique code that does validation for all fields of that type, and which might be called by different parts of your code.

+At the same time, don't add constraints to your fields if you don't have a good reason for them.
+Don't force fields to have a minimum size unless that makes sense, or a short maximum size.
+Remember people use all kinds of languages and that Unicode is absolutely required these days.

+Designing data structures is a hard problem.
+Even something as simple as [a physical address is very hard](https://www.mjt.me.uk/posts/falsehoods-programmers-believe-about-addresses/), and programmers often [have beliefs that are false](https://github.com/kdeldycke/awesome-falsehood).
+You can and should follow standards whenever they exist.
+[Schema.org](https://schema.org/) is far from perfect, but it's a decent vocabulary that is used by several search engines and W3, therefore also having the benefit of SEO.
+Don't reinvent the wheel.

 ## Relationships

+Different models will have relationships between them.
+These means links or pointers between the models, such as a `User` has an `Address`.
+SQL uses primary keys for these relationships, which is mostly abstracted with ORMs.
+GraphQL uses primary ids as well.

 Modelarium and Lighthouse implement `@hasOne`, `@hasMany`, `@belongsTo`, `@belongsToMany` and so on, making it easy to declare all relationships from the GraphQL description alone and have their code generated for you, but we also show the counterpart PHP code.

 ### One to one relationships

 If you expect a type to have a single relationship to another type, and vice-versa, that's a 1:1 relationship.
 A good example is with spouses: in most places if you are married, you have just one spouse and vice-versa.
-1:1 relationships are usually uncommon.
-It's often simpler to put the data into a single table: for example, addresses.
-But sometimes it's wise to split into separate tables to make tables smaller, which can be more efficient.
+1:1 relationships are usually uncommon in databases.
+It's often simpler to put the data into a single table: for example, addresses (if you allow a single address per user).
+But sometimes it's wise to split into separate tables to make tables smaller, which can be more efficient, or simpler to deal with and with simpler model classes.
 We'll [describe the database code later](./database.md#one-to-one).

-Let's suppose our users can have only one pass, which is unique.
+Let's suppose our users can have only one ticket pass, which is unique.

 ```graphql
 type User {